mctools/ncrystal-extra/pypkgs/ncrystal-plugin-UraniumOxideData/README.md

 optimised for various temperatures.

 After installation, use for instance `nctool --browse` to see the provided file names.
-For instance, to use the material at heavy water at 10C, one would use a cfg-string like `"plugins::UraniumOxideData/UO2_sg225_UraniumOxide_vdos1200K.ncmat"`.
+For instance, to use the material at 1200K, one would use a cfg-string like `"plugins::UraniumOxideData/UO2_sg225_UraniumOxide_vdos1200K.ncmat"`.

 Phonon density curves in the files are taken from: "Combining density functional theory and Monte Carlo neutron transport calculations to study the phonon